 There may be other factors involved.
-For example, a boy may not have the talent or inclination to be successful in athletics, for which a high view is placed in our society.
+For example, a boy may not have the talent or inclination to be successful in athletics, on which a high view is placed in our society.
 So, he may infer from this that he is not manly enough.

 Cultural factors may also play a role.
 Historian Glenn Sunshine in his book Why You Think the Way You Do points out that during the Renaissance there was an increase in homosexuality, apparently due to a cultural hatred of women (misogyny).

 But some admit the reason they got into the homosexual lifestyle was simply because of its availability.
 More and more, representatives of the gay community are acknowledging that homosexual behavior is simply a choice.
 Gareth Kirkby of Xtra West, a gay publication, said that there is no longer any need to lie about it.
 He admits that he freely chose the lifestyle.
 See also

 - Actress Admits It's a Choice for Her

 Those in the gay lifestyle can and do come out of it.
 Various studies show that success rates of those wanting to leave the lifestyle range from 30% to 70%.
 It is, no doubt, difficult to leave the lifestyle.
 One reason it is so difficult is because of its addictive nature.
 For stories of those who have left the homosexual lifestyle, see the Exodus International and International Healing Foundation links at the bottom of this article.